-When you think about detox foods, you probably think of foods that are good for you, but not exactly something that’s crave-worthy.
+When you think about detox foods, you probably think of foods that are good for you, but not exactly something that’s crave-worthy like this Cauliflower Baked Ziti.
 Salads and lemony drinks and parsley everything might make you feel good when you eat them, but no one looks forward to ending the day with a big glass of cucumber juice, right?

 So here’s why I love Megan Gilmore’s No Excuses Detox—it’s a way to detox naturally with healthy whole foods without feeling deprived.
 You’re not on the austerity salad-and-juice plan!
 Instead, you’re eating things like Coconut Lime Pie, Sweet Potato Queso, and yes, Cauliflower Baked Ziti. (!!!)
 This is sustainable.

 It’s not an eating plan that you suffer through for a week and then pick up where you left off with takeout and bags of chips.
 And if you’re not just cooking for yourself, you’ll love that the recipes in this book are ones that the whole family will enjoy.

 Being on a low carb eating plan myself, I was totally intrigued by the idea of substituting cauliflower for pasta in this cauliflower baked ziti.
 But it works!
 And it’s so good, even my toddler devoured it.
 I couldn’t find goat cheddar, so I used shredded mozzarella instead.